Operators in Java

 Precedence and Associativity of Operators in Java

-Precedence of Operators in Java is used when dealing with equations involving more than one type of operator in them.
-Using these rules, we find out about the part of the equation that needs to be evaluated first as there are many various values for a particular equation.
+Precedence of Operators in Java is used when dealing with equations involving more than one type of operator.
+Using these rules, we find out which part of the equation needs to be evaluated first, as there are many various values for a particular equation.

 NameOperatorsAssociativity